Great Texts (BA/minor)

-The Great Texts Program at HBU boasts a newly designed major and minor designed for students who want to learn from the best and most influential thinkers and writers of the past.
+The Great Texts English literature major at HBU boasts a newly designed major and minor designed for students who want to learn from the best and most influential thinkers and writers of the past.
 The program is for students who want to cross the boundaries of traditionally defined disciplines in the humanities.
-It's for students who want flexibility both in course offerings and in career opportunities.
+It’s for students who want flexibility both in course offerings and in career opportunities.

-Want to know if a Great Texts major or minor is right for you?
+Is a Great Texts major or minor right for you?

 Read on to consider the benefits of being in this program of study: